-The buffet’s main draw (for us at least) is the ability to experience multiple meals for a price that’s comparable to dinner at a nice traditional restaurant.
+The buffet’s main draw (for me at least) is the ability to experience multiple upscale meals for a price that’s comparable to dinner at a nice traditional restaurant.

 In fact, I’ve never even left uncomfortably full, as gorging yourself to the point of discomfort isn’t necessary to get your money’s worth.